SekerDAO/Usul/README.md

 ## About

-Welcome to the [Zodiac](https://github.com/gnosis/zodiac) Seele Module.
+Welcome to the [Zodiac](https://github.com/gnosis/zodiac) Usul Module.

 This module — another tool in the Zodiac DAO standard — provides a proposal core that can register swappable voting contracts called `Strategies`, allowing DAOs to choose from various on-chain voting methods that best suit their needs.